ciesiolka/abc2svg-chisel/README.md

 [6]: http://moinejf.free.fr/abc/boyvin-2-2.html "J. Boyvin organ tunes"

-As you may note in the menu, the edition of the ABC content is proposed.
+As you may notice in the menu, the edition of the ABC content is proposed.
 This permits, for example, to transpose the tunes.
 This edition is done inside the browser, so, your changes will be lost after leaving the page.